laravel/docs/notifications.md

         'sms' => now()->addMinutes(10),
     ]));

-> {note} A separate queued job will be created for each combination of recipient and channel.
-For example, if you have 3 recipients and 2 channels, you will see 6 total entries in your queue.
+When queueing notifications, a queued job will be created for each recipient and channel combination.
+For example, six jobs will be dispatched to the queue if your notification has three recipients and two channels.

 <a name="customizing-notification-channel-queues"></a>
 #### Customizing Notification Channel Queues